ronny002/esp_move_detect/README.md

 https://onecompiler.com/html/3z2tt824q

 ## NAPT Router
-When Esp is far away from wifi router, it's possible to use different Esp closer to wifi as wifi extender.
+When esp is far away from wifi router, it's possible to use different esp closer to wifi as wifi extender.
+Udp packets comming from esp far out are forwarded over esp wifi extender to loxone server

-- to configure Esp as wifi extender use `rustflags = "--cfg esp_idf_lwip_ipv4_napt"` in .cargo/config.toml \
+- to configure esp as wifi extender uncommend everything after `NAPT demo (router)` in rust-bin/sdkconfig.defaults
-- wifi extender hosts `esp32_presence_detector` wifi, set password in wifi_info_fill_out.rs \
+- wifi extender hosts `esp32_presence_detector` wifi, set password in wifi_info_fill_out.rs
-- udp pakets comming from Esp far out are forwarded over wifi extender Esp to loxone server
+- esp far out needs to change target wifi to `esp32_presence_detector`
+- to access http server of esp far out connect to `esp32_presence_detector` wifi and use 192.168.71.2

 ## To Do
 - qemu: hangs after esp_restart() so not possible to simulate ota flash